 nasal polyps, upper respiratory infections, and

-can trigger a loss of smell with subsequent alteration in taste perception.
+can trigger a loss of smell and an altered ability to taste.

 Other medical problems that may affect smell include